gynamics/zsh-usepkg/README.md

   - you can specify multiple files once, e. g. `:source file1 file2 file3`
 - `:after` specifies which packages should be loaded before this package.
   - you can specify multiple packages once, e. g. `:after pkg1 pkg2 pkg3`
+- `:depends` just like `:after`, but aborts if one of specified dependency is missing.

 By default, `defpkg-finis` will proceed all declarations and make calls.
 Note that `defpkg` only make declarations and these data are stored in hashed order.
 Consequently, in `defpkg-finis`, package loadings are usually not executed in declared order. `:after`can ensure that before a package is loaded, all its dependencies have been loaded.